Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/903657651915849759/unknown.png)
   \
-  Important for the upright into the jelly is to do it into the bottom left or bottom of it.
+  Important for the upright into the jelly is to do it into the bottom left or bottom of it and hold downright after.
 If you do it into the middle left side you can be too high even if you fast fall all the way.
-Also this upright isn't fast if you jump late on the wavedash
+Also this upright isn't fast, you can instead just jump late on the wavedash to get the same speed.
   \
   ![cue](https://cdn.discordapp.com/attachments/752203178715644024/903660365374697472/vlcsnap-2021-10-29-17h03m15s101.png)
   \